Republican Blasts Donald Trump, Says He’ll Be ‘Remembered For Chaos And Misery’ If He Lets COVID Relief Fail

 Members of the Democratic caucus have spoken out as well, with Sen. Bernie Sanders calling Trump “cruel” for failing to sign the legislation.

 “What the president is doing right now is unbelievably cruel,” he said, via The Hill.

 “Many millions of people are losing their extended unemployment benefits.
 They’re going to be evicted from their apartments because the eviction moratorium is ending.
 We are looking at a way to get the vaccine distributed to tens of millions of people.
 There’s money in that bill.”

 Others have criticized Trump for leaving Washington for an extended Christmas vacation at his Mar-a-Lago resort in Florida, where he was seen golfing as lawmakers from both parties worked to save the stimulus deal.
-His trip comes not only as the legislation hangs in the balance, but also both COVID-19 infections and deaths have risen dramatically across the country, leading many state and local governments to institute new restrictions.
+His trip comes not only as the legislation hangs in the balance, but also as both COVID-19 infections and deaths have risen dramatically across the country, leading many state and local governments to institute new restrictions.

 Toomey has broken with the president other times in recent weeks, saying back in November that Trump had no avenues to victory in the presidential election after exhausting a number of court challenges seeking to overturn the results.